 Now get that grill or smoker going!

-We’re setting our smoker to 225 temp for this.
-Then cooking for about 60 minutes, or until the internal temperature of the meat is 145 degrees F. If you want to grill at a higher heat go for it.
+- Place tenderloin on the smoker for about an hour or until the Internal Temperature is 145 degrees Fahrenheit for medium rare and then remove from heat.
+If you want to grill at a higher heat go for it.
 Just monitor the temperature as it will cook quicker the higher the heat.

 You’ve got great flavor, and a great way to use those chip bits that otherwise would have been tossed in the trash.
 Look at you, being all resourceful and not wasting food!